STORY OF CONVERSION

 „Everyday we leave the house, we are aware that we may die.“

-The COSTA COMPAGNIE conducted research in the Hindu Kush for three weeks at the end of ISAF’s mission and spoke with Afghan activists, journalists, scientists and students, as well as with German and American soldiers and diplomats about their experiences within the region’s complex situation.
-CONVERSION translates the multiple voices and contradictions of the material into a powerful performance that blends contemporary dance, research-based theater, soundscapes and multimedia installation to create a new form of the messenger’s report, while pursuing questions such as: How did the ISAF-mission affect the situation in Afghanistan and its people?
+The COSTA COMPAGNIE filmed in the Hindu Kush for three weeks at the end of ISAF’s mission and spoke with Afghan activists, journalists, scientists and students, as well as with German and American soldiers and diplomats about their experiences within the region’s complex situation.
+CONVERSION translates the polyphonic voices and contradictions of the footage into a powerful performance that blends contemporary dance, documentary theater, soundscapes and multimedia installation to create a new form of messenger’s report, while pursuing questions such as: How did the ISAF-Mission affect the situation in Afghanistan and its people?
 What stays behind after the end of the mission?
 And in what form can we recount war today?

 She wrote that all the material she had collected could not provide “documentation”.
 Documentation always aspired to completeness, to truth.
 But even if everything was based on documentary material, what it reflected was more an emotional state.